AmaaniGoose/amaanigoose.github.io/index.md

 5. **E-Yantra Robotics Competition**:

-Reached the semi final stage of the e-Yantra competition organised by IIT Bombay
+Reached the semi-final stage of the e-Yantra competition organised by IIT Bombay
--  Desgined a robot arm and programmed algorithmic bot navigation
+-  Designed a robot arm and programmed algorithmic bot navigation
 -  Concepts learned and used were Robotic Simulation, Image Processing, 3D Designing, Algorithm Building, Robot Navigation and localization, Python programming and Lua programming.
 -  Used OpenCV to detect strawberries, blueberries and lemons in greenhouse environment and wrote inverse kinematics code to implement pluck and place algorithm.
 -  Used OpenCV along with Pybzar to design a QR code based navigation system
--  Rank 12/550 teams .
+-  Rank 12/550 teams.

 [Project link](https://portal.e-yantra.org/themeIntro)